 If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Portage Des Sioux, MO circuit court within 15 days of the final ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
 Our Portage Des Sioux, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Portage Des Sioux, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Portage Des Sioux, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+The appeal moves to a de novo hearing, where the Portage Des Sioux, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
+Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Portage Des Sioux, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.

 It is important to note though, that filing an appeal does not automatically pause your suspension or revocation.
 In fact, your penalty could go into effect before the appeal hearing occurs meaning you may not be able to drive until the Portage Des Sioux, MO circuit court rules on your case.
 If the court ultimately determines that there was insufficient evidence for the suspension or revocation, your driving privileges may be reinstated but this ruling would come only after a period of restricted or suspended driving.

-Act Now—Speak with a Portage Des Sioux, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges
+Time is Running Out—Get a Portage Des Sioux, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges

 A DWI/DUI arrest in Portage Des Sioux, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
-You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into effect immediately—with no option to appeal.
-Act fast to get a Portage Des Sioux, MO DWI administrative hearing lawyer on your side to give yourself the best chance at keeping your driving privileges.
+You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
+Act fast to hire a Portage Des Sioux, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a free, no-obligation case review where we can get to work on a defense to get you the best possible outcome in Portage Des Sioux, MO.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a no-obligation case review.
+Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Portage Des Sioux, MO.